 2. Color Your Hair Gradually

 Lightening your hair more than three shades requires higher volumes of peroxide, which can cause more hair damage.
 This also means you might not be able to dye it as light as you’d like in one application.
 You should wait at least 14 days between bleaching sessions.
-If you’re getting your hair lightened at the salon, you should also take your time before booking a follow-up appointment in order to give your hair a chance to refresh between sessions.
+If you’re getting your hair lightened at the salon, you should also take your time before booking a follow-up appointment in order to give your hair a chance to recuperate between sessions.

-How To Maintain Bleached Dark Brown Hair
+How to Maintain Bleached Dark Brown Hair

-1. Use Products Safe For Color-Treated Hair
+1. Use Products Safe for Color-Treated Hair

-2. Cut Down On Heat Styling
+2. Cut Down on Heat Styling

-3. Use A Hair Gloss
+3. Use a Hair Gloss